cassioeskelsen/apresentacao_osm/README.md

 # Apresentação Introdutória do OpenStreetMap

-Licença de uso: use a vontade, apenas referencie a fonte.
+Licença de uso: use livremente, apenas referencie a fonte.